cbernet/introduction_machine_learning/README.md

 [FloydHub](https://www.floydhub.com) is a platform as a service that provides a zero-setup infrastructure for data science and deep learning.

-FloydRun makes it possible for you to reserve CPU and GPU instances to run your code, and provides a web IDE based on Jupyter Lab for the development and study of your machine learning models.
+FloydHub makes it possible for you to reserve CPU and GPU instances to run your code, and provides a web IDE based on Jupyter Lab for the development and study of your machine learning models.

 For this course, you will be allowed to use the resources of the ge-insa-lyon floydhub team.
 For this: